mizanpranto/ISO-IEC-27001-2022-compliance-register/README.md

 Built as a portfolio piece with **plain HTML, CSS, and JavaScript** — no build step, no framework, no backend.

+Click on the live demo : https://mizanpranto.github.io/ISO-IEC-27001-2022-compliance-register/

+Check the demo & you are welcome to do any contribute.

 ![Pranto Shield dashboard](assets/screenshot-dashboard.png)
 ![Remediation roadmap](assets/screenshot-roadmap.png)
 ![History & trend](assets/screenshot-history.png)